 For some freelancers, that means taking an important step psychologically.
 Many freelancers assume they should be earning similar amounts to those in salaried jobs, but quite frankly, that’s nonsense.
 If the client could get a salaried employee to do the work, they would; the fact that they’re coming to you means you have something unique to offer.
 So you need to double-down on that and use it to negotiate yourself a better deal.

 You do so, essentially, by convincing the client that you’re far and away the best person for the project, and that opting for a cheaper freelancer would be a false economy.
-That, in turn, means constantly working on improving everything in your armoury, from sprucing up your portfolio to preparing better for meetings.
+That, in turn, means continuously working on improving everything in your armoury, from sprucing up your portfolio to preparing better for meetings.

 But even if that isn’t always enough.
 Even if a client does secretly prefer you, some are so bottom-line focused that they’ll try to lowball you anyway.